McNerdius/doom/BigMacDeck/readme.md

 ------
 At the start of the level, 20 monsters are teleported near players.

+Notes: Nope.

 Adaptable Foe:
 ------
 Bosses gain up to 3 random enchantments while in combat.

+Notes: This is one where `monstergroup` will be useful.

 The Howling:
 ------